Menu

 Innovate RAP

-An Innovate RAP focuses on implementing reconciliation initiatives, as well as developing and strengthening relationships with Aboriginal and Torres Strait Islander peoples, engaging staff and stakeholders in reconciliation, and developing and piloting innovative strategies to empower Aboriginal and Torres Strait Islander peoples.
+The Innovate RAP focused on implementing reconciliation initiatives focussed on the involvement of all NeuRA staff in achieving our vision, as well as developing and strengthening relationships with Aboriginal and Torres Strait Islander peoples, engaging staff and stakeholders in reconciliation, and developing and piloting innovative strategies to empower Aboriginal and Torres Strait Islander peoples.

-We recognise that the RAP is an ongoing and evolving process that requires continued engagement and consultation with Aboriginal and Torres Strait Islander peoples wherever we undertake our research, as well as within the broader community.
+We recognise that reconciliation is an ongoing and evolving process that requires continued engagement and consultation with Aboriginal and Torres Strait Islander peoples wherever we undertake our research, as well as within the broader community.

 NeuRA supports “Racism.
 It Stops With Me” campaign